Reading candlesticks: learn how candlesticks work!

 Three black crows

-With this pattern, you see three consecutive red candlesticks with a short or absent shadow.
-Each new candle opens at a price comparable to the previous one.
-However, the power of the sellers pushes the price further down.
+In this pattern, you see three consecutive red candlesticks with a short or absent shadow.
+Each new candle opens at a similar price to the previous one, but the strength of the sellers drives the price further down.

-This pattern can be a clear indication of the start of a downward trend.
-It can then be interesting to place short sell orders.
+This pattern can be a clear indication of the start of a downtrend.
+It may then be interesting to place sell orders.

 Dark cloud cover

 This candlestick pattern consists of two candlesticks.
-First, you have a large, green candlestick that shows a sharp rise.
-This is then followed by a red candlestick that originally opens higher than the green candlestick, but closes below the centre of the green candlestick.
+First, you have a large green candlestick that shows a substantial rise.
+This is then followed by a red candlestick that originally opens higher than the green candlestick but closes below the middle of the green candlestick.

-This pattern clearly shows that the increase in price cannot be sustained.
-The sellers win over the buyers and the price shows a clear decrease.
-This can be a good time to place a sell order.
+This pattern clearly shows that the rise cannot be sustained.
+Sellers win over buyers, and the price shows a clear decline.
+This may be a good time to place a sell order.

-Sometimes there is no clear trend.
-The candlesticks in this section can indicate indecision in the market.
-When there is indecision, it is likely that the market will continue to move in the same direction.
-In some cases, the price can also suddenly break out sharply in the opposite direction.
+Sometimes, there is no clear trend.
+These candlesticks can indicate indecision in the market.
+When there is indecision, there is a good chance that the market will continue to move in the same direction.
+In some cases, the price may also suddenly break out strongly in the opposite direction.

 Inside bars

 Forex inside barInside bars are bars that fit within the high and low of the previous bar.
-Inside bars often indicate a degree of indecision: nobody knows in which direction the price will develop.
-The colour of the bars is not relevant in this case.
-After an inside bar, a strong move up or down can be expected.
+Inside bars often indicate a certain degree of indecision: no one knows which direction the price is going.
+The color of the bars is not important in this case.
+After an inside bar, a strong upward or downward movement may follow.

-Sometimes there are also double inside bars.
-In this case, there is an even greater degree of indecisiveness on the market.
-The buyers and sellers could not bring the price further down or up, so the price has no clear direction at the moment.
-A strong outbreak can then be expected.
-On the left, you see an example of double inside bars.
+Sometimes, there are also double inside bars, where an even stronger degree of indecision applies.
+Buyers and sellers could not push the price further down or up, so the price has no clear direction at the moment.
+A strong breakout can be expected.
+On the left, you can see an example of double inside bars.

 Doji bars

-Forex dojibarFor the Doji bar the open and close are almost symmetrical to each other, while the price has gone both up and down.
-This is an indication of a high degree of indecision in which the battle between buyers and sellers has not yet been fought.
-The colour doesn’t matter with this bar.
+Forex dojibarIn a doji bar, the open and close are almost symmetrically aligned, while the price has moved both up and down.
+This is an indication of strong indecision, where the battle between buyers and sellers is not yet fought out.
+The color does not matter in this bar.

-A Doji bar alone is not a good reason to take a position.
-Therefore, wait for new candles before deciding.
+A doji bar alone is not a good reason to take a position.
+Therefore, wait for new candles before making a decision.

-In combination with the bullish morning star or bearish evening star, a Doji bar can be used to open investment.
+In combination with the bullish morning star or bearish evening star, a doji bar can be used to open an investment.

 Spinning top

 spinning topThe spinning top is also a candlestick that indicates indecision.
-With this pattern, you see a small body with a large shadow.
+In this pattern, you see a small body with a large shadow.
 There is no clear price movement.

-You can see that within the period the buyers and sellers have both made the price rise and fall considerably.
-Yet, there is still no clear winner: there is a period of rest.
+You can see that both buyers and sellers have pushed the price up and down considerably within the time period.
+However, there is still no clear winner.
+There is a period of calm.

 How can you use candlesticks?

-It is possible to use candlesticks at almost every broker.
-In this part of the article, we’ll explain how you can add candlesticks to your chart.
+Almost every broker allows you to use candlesticks.
+In this part of the article, we’ll look at how you can add candlesticks to your chart.

-Plus500 is a user-friendly broker where you can trade currency pairs and stocks with CFDs.
-Do you want to know more about this broker?
+Plus500 is a user-friendly broker where you can trade CFDs in currency pairs and stocks.
+Want to know more about this broker?
 Then read this article!

-Click on the button to switch between candlestick/line to use candlesticks at Plus500.
+Click on the button switch between candlestick/line to use candlesticks in Plus500.

 candlesticks Plus500